 Architecture

-Our students draw on strong intellectual resources across the University, including the John H. Daniels Faculty of Architecture, Landscape, and Design, as well as acclaimed programs in archaeology, regional studies, and the history of science and technology.
-The Department is based in one of the largest cities in North America, offering excellent examples of indigenous, colonial, and modern architecture, as well as a vibrant contemporary design culture.
-Our former students have joined the architectural history faculty of Harvard University, Princeton University, the Illinois Institute of Technology, and University College London.
+The Architectural History Working Group, hosted in our department, offers a monthly forum for faculty and advanced students to explore innovative directions in the field.
+Architectural history students also draw on strong intellectual resources across the University, including the Daniels Faculty of Architecture as well as acclaimed programs in archaeology, regional studies, and the history of science and technology.
+We are based in one of the largest cities in North America, offering excellent examples of indigenous, colonial, and modern architecture, as well as a vibrant contemporary design culture.

 Architectural History Working Group